ciroiriarte/ciroiriarte.github.io/_posts/2023-10-03-deploying-apstra-4.2.0-on-PVE.md

     sudo timedatectl set-timezone <my TZ>
     {% endhighlight %}
 {:start="4"}
+4. Clean messed-up config structure: For some reason, the Juniper guys thought it was a good idea to create a directory where a file should be and that breaks Ubuntu upgrade process.
+We clean that up (what gives Juniper?!)
+ {% highlight shell %}
+sudo rmdir /etc/udev/rules.d/70-persistent-net.rules
+{% endhighlight %}
+{:start="5"}
-4. Update operating system.
+5. Update operating system.
 Again, probably Juniper will tell you it's not supported.
 {% highlight shell %}
 sudo apt update
 sudo apt upgrade -y
 {% endhighlight %}
-{:start="5"}
+{:start="6"}
-5. Reboot virtual machine
+1. Reboot virtual machine
    {% highlight shell %}
 sudo shutdown -r now
 {% endhighlight %}